SAP-docs/btp-business-application-studio/docs/Workspaces_in_SAP_Business_Application_Studio_0919ce1.md

 There is a `.vscode` folder for each project, and the developer can view more than one project at a time in the workspace.

-In multi-root you can save the settings, launch and task configuration per workspace so that they affect all projects within it.
+In multi-root environment you can save the settings, launch and task configuration per workspace so that they affect all projects within it.